 Connect with the owners of popular blogs about photography to see if they would be willing to feature your work.
 Approach them with the idea that their readers might be interested in your work, and if it is good enough, they’ll often be willing to do this without asking for money.
 As long as you’re offering them content of value that they can use for free on their website, they’ll be happy to return the favor by giving you some exposure.

 Overpromise = Underdelivering.
 Don’t do it.

 As a freelance photographer, being efficient is extremely important.
-Over time as you use Lightroom more often you’re going to learn the keyboard shortcuts and the program will really transform the speed at which you’re able to edit and deliver your work.
+Over time as you use Lightroom more often, you’ll learn the keyboard shortcuts, and the program will transform the speed at which you can edit and deliver your work.

-If you don’t already use Lightroom, it’s the best tool your freelance photography business can spend your money on and even if it seems daunting to learn, it’s really worth it in the end.
+If you don’t already use Lightroom, it’s the best tool for your freelance photography business that you can spend your money on, and even if it seems daunting to learn, it’s worth it in the end.
 Anyway, if you’re not comfortable using Lightroom, there are a lot of photo editing software programs that are beginner-friendly.

 Never stop creating

 Don’t hesitate to invest in getting a Lynda and/or Kelby training account.
 The return on your investment will be unimaginable.
-In case you haven’t come across them yet, those are both educational, video-based resources taught by highly-qualified teachers.
+In case you haven’t encountered them yet, they are both educational, video-based resources taught by highly qualified teachers.

-Lessons are split into 5 or 10-minute videos so you can watch them and pick the lessons and skills that you want to focus on improving.
-Lynda.com is more focused on the computer side of things, with an enormous amount of Photoshop, Lightroom and web design lessons.
+Lessons are split into five or 10-minute videos so you can watch them and pick the lessons and skills you want to focus on improving.
+Lynda.com focuses more on the computer side, with many Photoshop, Lightroom, and web design lessons.
 On the other hand, Kelby Training is more focused on actual photography (and Photoshop).

 Both are incredible investments that will help you become a successful freelance photographer…